hun-meta/aws-serverless-project/docs/PROJECT_STRUCTURE.md

 - Implement proper error handling and logging
 - Maintain environment parity between dev and prod
 - Document all custom configurations and decisions

+This structure satisfies the requirements of `cdk_request_template.md` and includes all components of a serverless backend architecture, designed with consideration for development/production environment separation, zero-downtime deployment, and maintainability.